yiorgosynkl/yiorgosynkl.github.io/_posts/2025-01-15-audio-programming.md

 We can represent distortions as a transfer function that maps input amplitude (x-axis) to output (y-axis). `y = x`, known as the identity (no change). `y = 0.5x` would give gain by half. `y= 2x` would make the amplitude go away.

-In order to push the audio signal outside of bounds in order to be clipped, we have to put gain (amplitude). in the clipping scenario, it's called `overdrive` (beacause it makes signal go over the boundries).
+In order to push the audio signal outside of bounds in order to be clipped, we have to put gain (amplitude). in the clipping scenario, gain is called `overdrive` (beacause it makes signal go over the boundries).

 `clipping` is great with drums.